 MELISA testing is provided by our specialist laboratory in Germany.
-It's possible to send blood from all mainland US to arrive within 48 hours at Invitalab, Neuss.
+It's possible to send blood from all mainland US and Canada to arrive within 48 hours at Invitalab, Neuss.
 You can check costs here from your zip code (Germany: Neuss 41460, package weight 1.8 lb, custom value $2, FedEx Pak, Blood: non-infectious human blood).
 FedEx are the only recommended courier.

 When you are ready to be tested, please order a test kit HERE

 - How much does MELISA cost and when will I receive my results?

 To see prices and which metals can be tested, please see below

 Canadian form currently being updated to new address for German laboratory 31.3.21

 Results are ready within 10-14 days.
 We will send you a PayPal invoice as soon as your results are ready.
 You can pay securely in US$ or CAD$ by credit or debit card.
 Results cannot be released until payment is received.